 Key stakeholders and partnerships are Toronto and Region Conservation Authority, the current landholder for the site and partner in land stewardship and educational programming; FoodShare, a core project partner supporting educational initiatives, programming, and promotions; the Jane-Finch Community and Family Centre supporting outreach and program offering; and Toronto Beekeepers Cooperative, a supporter of beekeeping on site and education around pollinator habitat.

-BCCF uses a community development model and encourages community leadership in all of the programs through the farm’s Steering Committee and a Resident’s Council.
+BCCF uses a community development model and encourages community leadership in all its programs through the farm’s Steering Committee and a Resident’s Council.

 We welcome your support and involvement.